hyperledger/indy-hipe/text/tictactoe-protocol/README.md

     did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/tictactoe/1.0

-The trust ping interaction begins when one party sends a `move` message to the other.
+The protocol begins when one party sends a `move` message to the other.
 It looks like this:

 ```JSON